Routing Tasks (Task-to-domain)

 .

-This feature can be really useful in the following scenarios:
+The task-to-domain feature is useful in the following scenarios:

-- Ensuring that the work is routed to a worker with the appropriate permissions
+- Ensuring that the task is routed to a worker with the appropriate permissions.

-- Debugging a task with a worker deployed on a local machine or a worker running a different version of the code than the regular one
+- Debugging a task with a worker deployed on a local machine or a worker running a different version of the code.

 To successfully route a task by domain: